Cleveland Browns: Myles Garrett, DE/3-4OLB, Texas A&M

 In 2016, Fournette averaged 6.5 yards per carry for 843 yards with eight touchdowns.
 He recorded 15 receptions for 146 yards as well.
 Fournette set a school record with 284 yards on 16 carries against Ole Miss.
 The junior played well in 2016, but his ankle injury seemed to be holding back some of the speed and explosion he displayed as a sophomore.

-Fournette (6-1, 230) has a serious burst to go along with an ideal build.
+Fournette (6-0, 240) has a serious burst to go along with a powerful build.
 He is a downhill physical runner who also is a threat to break off long touchdown runs.
 While obviously big and powerful, Fournette also has some wiggle to him with an elusive running style that makes him really hard to tackle.